91fabbai91/wurzelbot/README.md

 ### Dependencies

-- Python 3.8
+- Python 3.10
 - Poetry
 - Docker/podman (if you want to run it inside a container)

 ### Configuration

 You can do the configuration with environment variables or with .env files.
-The password is stored inside a secret file in the directory /run/secrets/login/password which contains the password.
-It is also compatible with docker secrets
+Another option is to build a kubernetes cronjob or use systems cron service.

 ### Executing program (without container)